pwheregroup/doc.mapbender.org/en/bundles/Mapbender/CoreBundle/entities/layerset.rst

 .. image:: ../../../../../figures/mapbender3_service_edit.png
            :scale: 80

 Layer-instances contain the options how a WMS is called: image-format, info-format, exception-format, scales for the different layers and many more.
+Several user-visibility keywords are available in the "Vendor specific" - block.

 .. image:: ../../../../../figures/mapbender3_wms_application_settings.png
            :scale: 80